Dirtbagging and Climbing in Leonidio, Greece

 Leonidio is renowned for its reddish limestone and full range of styles and difficulties.
 There are tufas to hug, stalactites to cut loose in style, roofs, crimpy vertical faces, gray technical slabs, you name it!

-Climbing Leonidio
+Climbing Leonidio Chateau Polonais sector

 The crags are located from almost sea level to 900 meters elevation.
 Choosing where you want to climb depends on the weather and conditions.
 There are sectors that are in the sun all day – perfect for colder days.
 And there are some at a higher elevation, partly in shade, that are good for warmer days.

 During our trip, we preferred the sectors closer to the village, due to their lower elevation and sun exposure.
 For the most part, the month we spent in Leonidio was cold.
-Since we stayed true to the dirtbagging path, we did not enjoy the comfort of a heated room and longed for sun and warmth.
+Since we stayed true to the dirtbagging way, we did not enjoy the comfort of a heated room and longed for sun and warmth.

 We climbed at Mars sector, Namaste, Twin Caves, Sàbaton, Montanejos Climbing Garden, La Maison des Chevres, and Theos Cave.
 All in all, we clocked in quite a few routes in very different styles.
 Not too shabby.